victorvanpelt/otree-questionnaire/README.md

 The questionnaire was created on oTree version 2.0.29.
 You can test the application [here](https://otree-questionnaire.herokuapp.com) by choosing "Questionnaire".

-## Adding a page
+## Adding another page with questions
-Below are basic instructions to include another page (i.e., Survey3.html).
+Below are simple instructions to include another page (i.e., Survey3.html).

 ### templates/questionnaire/
 Copy/paste "Survey2.html" and rename it to "Survey3.html" under /templates/questionnaire/.